8 Best Home Warranty Companies of 2023

 The company offers three plans:

-ShieldSilver: Best for major systems.
-Covers 14 home systems and has no coverage limit.
+- ShieldSilver: Best for major systems.
+It covers 14 home systems and has no coverage limit.

-ShieldPlatinum: This is the comprehensive plan that covers both plans above.
-It has a coverage cap of $6,000 per appliance, $1,500 for roof leak repairs, no cap for systems, as well as $1,000 for code violations, permits, and modifications.
+- ShieldPlatinum: This is the comprehensive plan that covers both plans above.
+It has a coverage cap of $6,000 per appliance, $1,500 for roof leak repairs, no cap for systems, and $1,000 for code violations, permits, and modifications.

 This fee—in addition to the monthly premium--to AHS’s contractor lets customers choose the service fee they like: $75, $100, or $125.